Raghavendracv/SelfPaceLearning/Non_Technical_Summary.md

 **Manage Your Energy, Not Your Time**

-    1. Excersise.
+    1. Exercise.
     2. Follow sleep routine.
     3. Eat light food in interval of 3 hours.
     4. Take break every 2 hours.
     5. Don't be in hurry to respond take deep inhalation & exhalation.
-    6. Connect with Collegues to know more about them & try to help them grow.
+    6. Connect with colleagues to know more about them & try to help them grow.
     7. In case of conflict think about below points:
         i.
 What would the other person in this conflict say and in what ways might that be true? ii.
 How will I most likely view this situation in six months?